 Comparison of WaveLight Plus InnovEyes vs SILK vs SMILE vs SMILE Pro vs Contoura Vision vs LASIK vs Trans-epithelial PRK vs CustomEyes

-The comparison between WaveLight Plus InnovEyes, SILK, SMILE, SMILE Pro, Contoura Vision, LASIK, Trans-epithelial PRK, and CustomEyes is presented in the table below, with respect to flap creation, popularity, ideal patient suitability, recovery speed, risk of dry eyes, and FDA approval status:
+The comparison between WaveLight Plus InnovEyes, SILK, SMILE, SMILE Pro, CLEAR, SmartSurf, EpiContoura, Contoura Vision, LASIK, Trans-epithelial PRK, CustomEyes, and SmartLASIK is presented in the table below, with respect to core technology, flap creation, popularity, ideal patient suitability, customisation level, recovery speed, risk of dry eyes, FDA approval status, and vision outcomes:

 Overview of Each Refractive Surgery Technique